 One of the most in-demand tech solutions for restaurants is online ordering.
-NPD reports that digital orders have grown at an average rate of 23 percent since 2013, and there are no signs that consumers will abandon this trend any time soon.
+Digital ordering and delivery have grown 300% faster than dine-in traffic since 2014, and there are no signs that consumers will abandon this trend any time soon.
 They’ve grown accustomed to placing orders on their PCs, tablets or smartphones and scheduling them for delivery or pickup when it’s convenient.

 Must-Have Online Ordering Features: